mtlkmoses-hue/Kgomotso-NLP-Assignment/README.md

 Open Sentiment_Analysis_Code.ipynb in Jupyter Notebook or Google Colab and run all cells sequentially.

 Test New Reviews:
-Use the predict_sentiment("Your text here") function at the end of the notebook to test the model on custom sentences.
+Use the predict_sentiment function at the end of the notebook to test the model on custom sentences.